cwgstreet/Cloud-Smoker-BBQ-Monitor/Docs/Project Overview - detailed.md

 Only after I had purchased these probes did I come across the excellent open source Heatmeter project documentation.
 This group [**tested a number of probes**](https://github.com/CapnBry/HeaterMeter/wiki/HeaterMeter-Probes) and only rated the Maverick ET-732/733 probes as ***Acceptable*** rather than ***Highly Recommnended*** due to 1) lower resolution and 2) mysterious errors that they sought to mitigate by groundinbg the shielded cable.

 Regarding resolution, the Heatmeter crowd found that the low end resolution was poor with a 10K voltage divider resistor and recommended using a 22K or even a 47K 1% resisitor - see their graph below.
-For my project, I purchased a 39k 1% resistor.
+For my project, I optimised the resistor selection (voltage divider output) for each probe (pit & meat) for the desired temperature measurement range.

+Interestingly, I learned from the datasheet that the Maverick ET-732/733 thermistors have a very high R25 value (zero power resistance at room temperature) of 1M ohms ((1,000k ohms).
+This is in contrast with most probes which commonly have R25 values of 10k ohms.
+Not sure why Maverick chose this; perhaps to minimise thermistor self-heating errors as these probes have very low dissapation factors of ~0.6 mW/deg C?

 <img src="https://camo.githubusercontent.com/51294a4e50c053ab478d95f847b743ad953e9dc5/687474703a2f2f692e696d6775722e636f6d2f754a594b6141512e706e67" width="500">

-See section xxx for further discussion on the thermistor resolution and datasheet
+See section xxx for further discussion on the thermistor resolution,  datasheet and optimisation.

 ### 4.3 Multiplexer
 One issue with the ESP8266 is that it only has a single ADC pin yet my project design requires two or three analog temperature sensors as discussed in the previous section.
 At first I thought this might force me back to the Arduino solution (which has multiple analog pins) when I stumbled across multiplexing as a solution.
 Multiplexing allows me to combine multiple analog signals into a single signal.